 Better air quality is a major aspect of environment.
 Sustainable Development Goal has also addressed its importance.
 Air pollution is mentioned specifically in SDG 3 and SDG 11.
 By significant reduction of air pollution may contribute to achieve the targets of above SDGs.
 DoE has to play a vital role to implement suggested strategies to diminish this problem in Dhaka city as well as in entire country.
 However, the government won't be able do anything alone.
 They need support of mass people.
 With proper guidance, knowledge and motivation, the public can be made a crucial part of the air quality management in Dhaka city.

-Professor Dr. Ahmad Kamruzzaman Majumder, Dean, Faculty of Science, Chairman, Department of Environmental Science, Stamford University Bangladesh, Founder and Director, Center for Atmospheric Pollution Studies (CAPS) & Joint Secretary, Bangladesh Poribesh Andolon (BAPA), E-mail: firstname.lastname@example.org)
+Professor Dr. Ahmad Kamruzzaman Majumder, Dean, Faculty of Science, Chairman, Department of Environmental Science, Stamford University Bangladesh, Founder and Director, Center for Atmospheric Pollution Studies (CAPS) and Joint Secretary, Bangladesh Poribesh Andolon (BAPA), E-mail: firstname.lastname@example.org)